sarahmadhani/ielts-mate-ai/README.md

 # IELTS Mate AI

-An AI-powered IELTS learning assistant built with Python and OpenAI/OpenRouter APIs.
+An AI-powered IELTS learning assistant built with Python and OpenAI

 This project was created as an AI Engineering practice assignment to demonstrate: